SWKD 701. Introduction to Advanced Quantitative Methods. 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisites: master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of program director, and SWKD 701 and 702.
 The third of a three-semester course sequence focused on concentrated study of principles of the quantitative, scientific method for knowledge building and practice- and policy-related research.
 Special emphasis on the application and interpretation of multivariate statistical techniques within the context of applied social work research.

-SWKD 708.
-Social Science Foundations for Social Work.
+SWKD 711.
+Social and Behavioral Science Theory for Social Work Research and Practice.
 3 Hours.

-SWKD 710.
-Social Work, Social Welfare and Social Thought.
+SWKD 713.
+Social Policy Theory and Analysis.
 3 Hours.

 SWKD 722.
 Evaluation of Human Service Programs.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Prerequisite: Ph.D. program standing or permission of instructor.
 Application of social research methods to the planning and development of evaluation research in human service programs.
 Covers the planning and evaluation cycle, categories of evaluation (evaluability assessment, needs assessment, social indicators, asset mapping, process, performance, outcome and impact), roles of evaluators and stakeholders, development and use of program theory, and dissemination of evaluation results for policy and program improvement.

 SWKD 724.
 Constructivist Inquiry.
 3 Hours.